vpakhuchyi/censor/docs/index.md

 }

 // Here is a request struct that contains sensitive information: Email, FullName and Password.
-// We could log only UserID, but it's much easier to control what we're logging by using censor
+// We could log only UserID, but it's much easier to control what we're displaying by using Censor
-// instead of checking each log line and making sure that we're not logging sensitive information. func main() {
+// instead of checking each line and making sure that we're not showing any sensitive information. func main() {
   r := request{
     UserID:   "123",